Djelibeybi/homebridge-button-platform/README.md

 [Flic smart buttons](https://flic.io/) which don't have native HomeKit support yet but can be leveraged by anything that can send HTTP requests.

+> **UPDATE:** as of 2 December 2020, the Flic Hub LR now supports HomeKit natively, however it does require a Home Hub to work, i.e. an Apple TV, HomePod (regular or mini) or always-on iPad.
+See <https://youtu.be/TX2gzmWSsJ0> for instructions on how to configure direct HomeKit access.

 ## Install

 The simplest method to install and configure this plugin is via